Skip to content

 ...

-Note that we used the title property that we got from the spy tool.
+Note that we used the class_name and control_type property that we got from the spy tool.
 You can basically use any information that appears to filter a certain element.

 Element properties